Apprenticeships are a great way to train existing employees or introduce new ones as well as grow your business.

 Who pays for the apprentice?

 Modern Apprenticeships at Edinburgh College are delivered in partnership with Skills Development Scotland (SDS) to develop Scotland’s young workforce.
 Funding for employers may be available from Skills Development Scotland (SDS).
 SDS provide Training Providers (such as Edinburgh College) with a contribution towards the cost of the training.
-Employers may have to pay a contribution towards their apprentices’ training depending on their age and the occupational area they are undertaking their apprenticeship in.
+Employers may have to contribute to their apprentices’ training depending on their age and the occupational area they are undertaking their apprenticeship in.

 All apprentices must have a contract of employment and be paid the appropriate wage by their employer.
 Find out more information regarding apprentice wages and conditions.